apache/paimon/docs/content/program-api/python-api.md

 ## Batch Read

+### Set Read Parallelism

+TableRead interface provides parallelly reading for multiple splits.
+You can set `'max-workers': 'N'` in `catalog_options` to set thread numbers for reading splits. `max-workers` is 1 by default, that means TableRead will read splits sequentially if you doesn't set `max-workers`.

+### Get ReadBuilder and Perform pushdown

-The reading is divided into Scan Plan and Read Splits stages.
-A `ReadBuilder` is used to create utils for these stages.
+A `ReadBuilder` is used to build reading utils and perform filter and projection pushdown.

 ```python
 table = catalog.get_table('database_name.table_name')